Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 No one software is designed to support all recruiting functions or do them all well.
 That means most people use a variety of software tools referred to as a recruiting stack.

-The most common recruiting software tools are ATSs, CRMs, and interviewing software.
+The most common software tools used in recruiting are ATSs, CRMs, and interviewing software.

 An applicant tracking system (ATS) is the central hub for processing job applicants from organizing job postings, processing resumes, and tracking interviews.